Rainbow cycles for families of matchings: Introduction

+\begin{conjecture} Let $G$ be an undirected $n$-vertex graph.
+For any edge coloring of~$E(G)$ with~$n$ colors such that each color class has size at least~$k$, we have $rg(G) \le \ceil{n/k}$. \end{conjecture}

+Devos et. al.~\cite{DDFGGHMM2021} proved this conjecture for $r=2$.
+In~\cite{ABCGZ2021} a stronger version of the conjecture was proved when all sets are of size $1$ or $2$.

+For a directed edge $e=uv$ let $n(e)$ be the undirected pair $\{u,v\}$.
+To see that Conjecture~\ref{rainbow} is a generalization of CHC, given a directed graph $G$, for every vertex $u$ let $S(u)=\{n(uv) \mid uv \in E(G)\}$ be the star of edges leaving $u$, with their direction removed.
+We claim that an undirected rainbow cycle $v_1v_2\ldots v_k$ for the sets $S(v)$ gives rise to a directed cycle in $G$.
+Otherwise there exists a vertex $v_i$ such that $\{v_i,v_{i+1}\}=n(v_iv_{i+1})$ and $\{v_i,v_{i-1}\}=n(v_{i}v_{i-1})$.
+But this contradicts the fact that only one edge is chosen from $S(v_i)$ for participation in the rainbow cycle.
+Thus the CHC is equivalent to the case of Conjecture \ref{rainbow} in which the color classes are $n$ stars, each centered at a different vertex.
+Hence the sharpness of CHC implies that of Conjecture \ref{rainbow}.

+The standard example showing that the former is the case is the graph on~$\{1,2,\dots, n\}$ with edges $\{i,i+1\},\{i, i+2\},\dots,\{i, i+k\}$ for $i=1,2,\dots, n$ (indices taken modulo $n$).
+But this example is not unique.
+Bondy~\cite{bondy} noted that if $G$ and $H$ are two graphs witnessing the sharpness of CHC, then blowing each vertex of $G$ by a copy of $H$ yields another such example (the blow-up is called also the {\em lexicographic product} of $G$ and $H$).
+In \cite{razborov} more examples are given (accompanied by a conjecture that these exhaust all possible cases of equality in the conjecture).

-The above ``stars'' example is the only extremal one known for the rainbow girth conjecture, so it is natural to guess that in the antipodal case, when the sets of edges are matchings, the conjecture can be strengthened. (``Antipodal'' is with respect to the covering number, which is $1$ in a star, and the number of edges in a matching.)
+By the above argument, every example witnessing the sharpness of CHC gives rise to an example witnessing the sharpness of Conjecture \ref{rainbow}.
+In fact, all known extreme examples for this conjecture are obtained this way, in particular they have stars as the sets of edges.
+This suggests that in the antipodal case to that of stars, when the sets of edges are matchings, the conjecture can be strengthened. (``Antipodal'' is with respect to the covering number, which is $1$ in a star, and the number of edges in a matching.)
 Indeed, a simple observation is that for the first open case of CHC, that of $\delta^+=\frac{n}{3}$ (in which a directed triangle is conjectured to exist) the rainbow undirected version is trivial when the sets of edges are matchings.
 In this case, it is enough that the arithmetic mean of the sizes of the sets is larger than $\frac{n}{4}$, because then by Mantel's theorem there exists a triangle contained in the union of the sets, and if the sets are matchings then a triangle is necessarily rainbow.

-Our main result is a corroboration of the intuition that sets of matchings have small rainbow girth.
-We prove that the rainbow girth of $n$ matchings of size at least $2$ is $O(\log n)$, as compared with the general bound of $\lceil\frac{n}{2}\rceil$.